software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 scene.add(mesh);
 ```

-2.3 Add rotation animation for a model.
+2.3 Add a rotation animation for the model.
 📁 `display.ts`
 ```ts
 function animate() {